 On Friday evening at the festival, the Finnish Jazz Federation will announce the Yrjö Award, the most prestigious recognition in Finnish jazz music.

-This splendid festival has been entertaining large audiences with top quality jazz since 1969.
-The hallmarks of this event are a contemporary atmosphere and all forms of jazz music from swing to free jazz.
-Concerts will take place in the indoor venues and clubs of the city centre.
+This splendid festival has been entertaining with top quality jazz since 1969.
+The programme will include currently headlining Finnish artists, the most interesting international names and emerging local talent.
+Concerts will take place in the outdoor venues and clubs of the city centre.